MaxGrossmann/TRPL/README.md

     - Syn: optimization results for the synthetic data sets 1-5

 Each folder contains 25 subfolders for each optimization run.
-In each of these folders are .log and .err files, a .lsf script to submit a batchjob at our local computing cluster and a .csv containing the optimization fitness, optimizied parameters, parameter bounds and the random seed.
+In each of these folders contains a .csv file with the optimization fitness, optimizied parameters, parameter bounds and the random seed.

 ## Results

-Contains final results, all optimization runs and the data used as.xlsx files for real and synthetic optimizations.
+Contains final results, all optimization runs and the data used as .xlsx files for real and synthetic optimizations.